 Linda Bennetts Principal Physiotherapist completed a diploma of Physiotherapy graduating from the Otago University in 1975.
 Linda’s love for sport and the management of sports related injuries led her into a successful career in the sporting arena.
-Linda was the first ever female physiotherapist to travel with a New Zealand Commonwealth or Olympic Games team to the Brisbane Commonwealth Games in 1982.
-Linda also was fortunate to be apart of the first ever World Athletics Championships in Helsinki 1983 travelling with the New Zealand Team.
+Linda was the first ever female physiotherapist to travel with a New Zealand Commonwealth Games or Olympic Games team to the Brisbane Commonwealth Games in 1982.
+Linda also was fortunate to be apart of the first ever World Athletics Championships in Helsinki 1983 travelling with the New Zealand team.

-Suffering from a chronic illness herself, has sparked a special interest in the management of chronic pain and dysfunction.
+Suffering from chronic illness herself, has sparked a special interest in the management of chronic pain and dysfunction.
 Linda’s “wholistic” approach to the management of chronic pain, whereby she not only treats the symptoms but trails the causative factors, has her in the forefront of the understanding and management of chronic pain in Brisbane.
-When Linda is not working in the clinic she enjoys sunshine at the beach, watching her two daughters playing sport and spending time with her gorgeous grand daughters.
+When Linda is not working in the clinic she enjoys sunshine at the beach, watching her two daughters playing spot and spending time with her two gorgeous grand daughters.

 Don’t make your day any busier!
 Email your availability or preferred times and we’ll call you back with an appointment.